jwaliszko/ExpressiveAnnotations/README.md

   DependentProperties  - Gets or sets the names of dependent fields from which runtime values are
 						 extracted.
   TargetValues         - Gets or sets the expected values for corresponding dependent fields
-					 	 (wildcard character * stands for any value).
+					 	 (wildcard character * stands for any non-empty value).
 There is also possibility of values runtime extraction from backing fields, by providing their names [inside square brackets].
   RelationalOperators  - Gets or sets the relational operators indicating relations between
 						 dependent fields and corresponding target values.
 Available operators:
 						 ==, !=, >, >=, <, <=.
 If this property is not provided, equality operator